Pranay-OS18/SecOps/README.md

-This pipeline signifies security in SDLC.
-It performs different security scan using tools Snyk and Trivy.
-After a successfull scan, a secure docker image is build and pushed to dockerhub.
+This Continuous Integration (CI) pipeline is designed to enhance security throughout the Software Development Lifecycle (SDLC).
+It employs various security scanning techniques using tools such as Snyk and Trivy, ensuring the identification and mitigation of potential vulnerabilities at different stages of development.
+Upon successful completion of the security scans, a secure Docker image is built and pushed to Docker Hub, ready for deployment.

-CI Pipeline Uses
+CI Pipeline Overview:

-SAST-Static Application Security Testing to find out code vulnerbilities

-SCA- Software Composition Analysis to check dependencies
+SAST (Static Application Security Testing):

+Static analysis of the source code to identify and mitigate potential security vulnerabilities.

+Purpose: To detect vulnerabilities in the codebase before deployment.
+Tool: Snyk

+SCA (Software Composition Analysis):

+Analysis of dependencies and third-party libraries to identify known vulnerabilities and license compliance issues.

+Purpose: To ensure the security and legality of third-party components used in the project.
+Tool: Snyk

-Trivy Image Scan to scan container images
+Trivy Image Scan:

+Scanning of container images for vulnerabilities, misconfigurations, and package vulnerabilities.

+Purpose: To ensure the security of containerized applications.
+Tool: Trivy